Calculating... until our next FREE Code-Along Session. Secure your spot now

 A Customizable Asset Database

-Using Five’s Table Wizards, you can turn the table and field definitions of your asset database into working software.
-Five, an online database builder, comes with a user-friendly, point-and-click database design tool that even non-technical users can quickly get the hang of.
+The generated database is just the foundation.
+In Five, you can let AI turn the table and field definitions of your asset database into working software.
+Five, an online database builder, comes with a user-friendly, point-and-click database design tool that lets you maintain your database.
 Add as many fields as you wish to your asset database.
 The database is fully customizable to suit your organization’s needs.

 Simple-to-Use Forms

-Next, Five allows you to add forms, so you can easily enter data into your asset database.
+Next, Five allows you to add and maintain forms, so you can easily enter data into your asset database.
 Forms enable you to store or retrieve information from your database.
-In addition, you can create charts, dashboards, or even PDF reports, which are ideal for quickly generating asset usage reports, maintenance schedules, or inventory summaries.
+In addition, you can generate charts, dashboards, or even PDF reports, which are ideal for quickly generating asset usage reports, maintenance schedules, or inventory summaries.

 Login Protected and Secure

 Securing asset data is crucial for organizations of all sizes.
 Five comes with a pre-built authentication feature that adds a login screen to your application.
+Tell AI that your application has multiple users, and it will take care of security.
 Only registered users with valid credentials can view or edit data.
 You can also add multi-factor authentication for extra security, ensuring your asset data remains protected.

 Generate Documents